pejmanS21/ComputerVision_Collections/YOLO/README.md

 # YOLOv5

-Here I check YOLO model on images, then train on my costume object detection model based on yolo.
+Here I check YOLO model on images, then train on my custom object detection model based on yolo.

 check dataset from this [link](https://www.kaggle.com/andrewmvd/car-plate-detection)